General Rules

 9.6.
 When a player transfers from one team to another team, the players’ wins (for merit purposes) are carried with them (if in the same league).

-10. REFERRES & DISPUTES
+10. REFEREES & DISPUTES

 10.1.
 Any dispute involving the referee should be dealt with in accordance with Macclesfield Pool League Playing Rules.

 10.2.
-If a player feels that the referee has made an error in judgment, the player may ask the referee to reconsider his/her call or lack of call, refer to the playing rules or ask their captains opinion.
+If a player feels that the referee has made an error in judgment, the player may ask the referee to reconsider his/her call or lack of call, refer to the playing rules or ask their captain's opinion.
 The referee may change or uphold the decision.
 Ultimately, the referee’s decision is final on the night.

 10.3.
 Should a player refuse to accept the referee’s decision the player should instruct their captain of the disagreement and the referee should abandon the game (not the match).

 10.6.
-If a player accepts the referee’s decision during the game then the decision is final, and it unlikely to be overturned by the Committee unless duress or threatening behaviour is involved.
-Please note: If a players continues with the game after the dispute or the incident pertaining to the dispute, the player is deemed to have accepted the referee’s decision.
+If a player accepts the referee’s decision during the game then the decision is final, and it is unlikely to be overturned by the Committee unless duress or threatening behaviour is involved.
+Please note: If a player continues with the game after the dispute or the incident pertaining to the dispute, the player is deemed to have accepted the referee’s decision.

 10.7.
 Any disputes about individual games are not in themselves reason enough for a match to be abandoned.
 Any team refusing to complete a match because of such disputes may forfeit any outstanding games.
 Unless there exists exceptional mitigating circumstances.